kaijensen1/kaijensen1.github.io/_posts/2022-7-29-Cyclistic.md

 ## Business Task

-Using a years worth of Bike Trip data we will explore how Cyclistic subscription members (Annual Members), and Non-members (Casual Riders) use the bike rental system differently.
-Using these findings we will make recommendations on designing marketing strategies aimed at converting casual riders into annual members.
+Using a years worth of Bike Trip data I will explore how Cyclistic subscription members (Annual Members), and Non-members (Casual Riders) use the bike rental system differently.
+Using these findings I will make recommendations on designing marketing strategies aimed at converting casual riders into annual members.

 ## Key Stakeholders